Most people will never wake up and say, “I think I’ll create a brand new piece of SaaS today!”

 Part of the reason companies like The New York Times and The Wall Street Journal stay at the top is because they are considered trustworthy sources.
-But another reason they are at the top is because they are masters of SEO.
+But another reason they are at the top is that they are masters of SEO.

 One small part of that is being guarded with their “link juice”—the amount of power that their website has that seeps through their links.
 The highest authority sites don’t always give out links because they want to protect their own SERP ranking.

-DR isn’t the only factor influencing factor a backlink’s value.
+DR isn’t the only influencing factor a backlink’s value.
 The referring site’s traffic is also immensely important for search engine optimization and building authority.

-Jolly keeps track of every placement we make, and we analyzed the traffic of each of the websites we’ve landed on.
+Jolly keeps track of every media outlet placement we make, and we analyzed the traffic of each of the websites we’ve landed on.
 The graph below is an analysis of Jolly wins, with total traffic on the Y-axis and DR on the X-axis.

 As you can see, the higher DR sites also have higher traffic—making them even more valuable for SEO.